The summer months mean that you get to spend a bit more time outside. Read our advice on making sure your dog stays happy and safe.

 Keep your dog on a lead

-If you are exploring an area for the first time, we’d recommend that you keep your dog on a lead until you are sure of your surroundings and have made sure that it’s safe.
-If your dog is good at returning to you on command that’s great, but if they aren’t then it’s sensible to keep them on the lead at all times.
+If you’re exploring an area for the first time, we’d recommend that you keep your dog on a lead until you’re sure of your surroundings and are certain that it’s safe.
+If your dog has great recall that’s great, but if they aren’t then it’s sensible to keep them on the lead at all times.
 Just in case they are ‘spooked’ by something or somebody, you need to know they aren’t going to run away.

 Always keep your dog on a lead when walking along coastal cliffs and give yourself plenty of space away from the edge; even the most agile dog can trip up on an uneven surface.

-If you are walking inland and venture into overgrown fields or parks, you should check your dog afterwards for grass seeds or better still avoid these areas altogether.
-Read our advice article on grass seeds here.
+If you’re walking inland and venture into overgrown fields or parks, you should check your dog afterwards for grass seeds or better still avoid these areas altogether.

 Bites and stings

 Bees and wasps are essential for pollinating our natural environment.
 While we’re aware of the risk of being stung, this isn’t the case for dogs, and flying insects are often a source of curiosity and entertainment.